 Once you decide the amount and type of loan you need, the next step is to shop around, identify what different lenders offer, and pick what works best for you.
 Lenders such as banks will most likely provide a range of credit card products and personal loans, but they would probably not cater to people with low credit scores.
 However, lenders such as credit unions, or your local banks may have installment and payday loans for people having lower credit scores.

 Step 4: Check the loan requirements and APR

 One of the most important steps of how to get a loan demands that you check the basic eligibility requirements listed by lenders.
-Usually, you must meet a lender’s criteria before applying to get your loan.
+Usually, you must meet a lender’s criteria before applying to get one.
 Whichever lender you choose to work with, make sure to peruse their requirements and APR range before applying.

-Some lenders list APR ranges that accommodate personal loans; however, most lenders offer payday loans and bad credit loans to all borrowers.
+Some lenders list APR ranges that accommodate personal loans; however, most lenders offer payday and bad credit ones to all borrowers.
 You can even get rate estimates that don’t affect your credit score from peer-to-peer lenders.
 Moreover, as highlighted in step one, it is pertinent you know your credit score and some idea of the APR range applicable to you.

 Step 5: Compare Lenders’ Offers